shmily-ld/BioAI/content/authors/ZhouJY/_index.md

   - Graduate Students
 ---

-Sheng Jinyu is a graduate student in computer science at Xiangtan University, Xiangtan, China, supervised by Xuan Lin.
-His research interests include large language models, natural language processing (NLP), and molecule generation.
+Zhou jinyu is a graduate student majoring in computer science at Xiangtan University, Xiangtan, China, supervised by Xuan Lin.
+Her research interests include Graph Neural Networks and drug discovery, with a particular focus on protein-ligand interactions.